Nerdy-Diva/inclusivetechglossary/README.md

 This is a compliation of harmful terms found in tech and inclusive alternatives collected over the years and mentioned in the talks below.

-This is a living resource for the developer experience community for updating our language to create more inclsuive prodcuts, services, and teams.
+This is a living resource for the developer experience community for updating our language to create more inclsuive products, services, and teams.

 # Goals
 To create a glossary of progressive industry standard terms and phrases.